golocron/xtypes/README.md

 - Priority Queue based on `container/heap` from standard library
 - Queue based on slice
-- Semaphore implemented with channel
+- Semaphore implemented with a channel
 - Safe Map

 These types are safe for concurrent use.